chavalichandrakeerthika-cyber/progressive-cactus/README.md

 ```
 <br>

-## Generating a Dot Plot Between Ancestral and Descendant Genomes Using D-Genies
+## Generating a Dot Plot Using D-Genies
 1\.
 Extract the reconstructed ancestral genome from the HAL file:
 ```bash
 conda activate cactus